 The club’s original owner is Kenneth Stanley Bud Adams.
-He is not only the life leader of the Titans but also the founder and creator of the American Football League.
+He is the Titans’ life leader and the founder and creator of the American Football League.
 After his death (in 2013), the team transferred to KSA Industries.

 To establish itself with the final version, Adams has appointed an advisory committee to search for the name.
 The chapter sets the task for him to find a vibrant version that reflects strength, courage, leadership, and other heroic qualities.
-After two seasons – December 22, 1998 – he announced that the team from next year would be called Titans.
+After two seasons – December 22, 1998 – he announced that the team would be called Titans next year.
 The selection was made from Tornadoes, Copperheads, South Stars, and Wranglers.

 According to the club owner, this option fully meets his criteria: it is tied to the place and personifies masculinity.
-Indeed, compliance with the image of the city turned out to be 100 percent, as the people of Nashville call Athens of the South because of classical architecture, a full-scale copy of the Parthenon, and a huge number of universities.
+Indeed, compliance with the city’s image turned out to be 100 percent, as the people of Nashville call Athens of the South because of classical architecture, a full-scale copy of the Parthenon, and a huge number of universities.

 Meaning and History

-The evolution of the Tennessee Titans logos directly reflects not only the history of the team but also local features.
-And all because their creators tried to emphasize the attachment to the terrain, which serves as a springboard for a sports career.
-In total, the franchise has seven graphic characters made in official colors – silver-gray, red, white, titanium blue, and dark blue.
+The evolution of the Tennessee Titans logos directly reflects the history of the team and local features.
+All because their creators tried to emphasize the attachment to the terrain, which serves as a springboard for a sports career.
+The franchise has seven graphic characters made in official colors – silver-gray, red, white, titanium blue, and dark blue.

 1960 – 1961